creativescala/creative-scala/book/src/pages/hof/functions.md

 def build(n: Int, recursive: Image): Image = ???
 ```

-and then, with different implementations of `build`, we could write both original methods in terms of
+and then, with two different implementations of `build`, we could write both original methods in terms of

 ```scala
 def aMethod(count: Int, build: ???): Image =